birkskyum/maplibre-native/SITUATION.md

 - Aligned the WebGPU raster shader with the Metal/GL uniform layout: the WGSL now reads `RasterDrawableUBO` and `RasterEvaluatedPropsUBO` through the consolidated UBO array, reconstructs the parent cross-fade coordinates, and applies hue/brightness adjustments per pixel.
 See `include/mbgl/shaders/webgpu/raster.hpp`.
 - Built and ran `timeout 15 ./build/platform/glfw/mbgl-glfw --backend webgpu --style satstyle.json --zoom 2`; Dawn compiled the new raster pipeline without validation errors and the satellite raster tiles render in the GLFW WebGPU sample.
 - WebGPU's drawable builder now clears its cached texture slots after each flush (`src/mbgl/webgpu/drawable_builder.cpp`), forcing raster drawables to bind their own `Texture2D` handles.
 The previous cache leaked the first tile's texture across subsequent drawables, so every tile rendered the same imagery.
+- Coastline outlines (from `coastline.json`) now render on every tile: the line renderer sets the drawable line width from the evaluated style value, and the triangulated fill-outline UBO stores that width so the WGSL/Metal/Vulkan shaders use the intended thickness instead of the previous 1 px default.

 ## Observations
 - `./build/platform/glfw/mbgl-glfw --backend=webgpu --style=https://demotiles.maplibre.org/style.json` now reports `WebGPU: selected surface format BGRA8Unorm` and renders the MapLibre demo tiles correctly on macOS.
 The translucent/opaque passes log non-zero drawable counts, confirming geometry is making it through the pipeline.